-- 21. For the reasons given at IR248, the Secretary of State agrees with the Inspector's conclusion at IR249 that for the purposes of paragraph 49 of the Framework, the Council has demonstrated a five-year supply of deliverable housing sites.
-He considers that the relevant policies for the supply of housing may be given full weight. - 22.
+- 19. For the reasons given at IR248, the Secretary of State agrees with the Inspector's conclusion at IR249 that for the purposes of paragraph 49 of the Framework, the Council has demonstrated a five-year supply of deliverable housing sites.
+He considers that the relevant policies for the supply of housing may be afforded full weight. - 20.
 The Secretary of State has had regard to the Inspector's analysis at IR299-300.
-However, he concludes that TBLP policy HOU4 has now been superseded by the JCS.
+However, he concludes that TBLP Policy HOU4 has now been superseded by the JCS.
 He finds no conflict with JCS policies SP2 and SD10.